labbsr0x/mysql-cluster-programs/README.md

 ## Which are the programs included?

-[https://dev.mysql.com/doc/mysql-cluster-excerpt/5.7/en/mysql-cluster-programs.html](NDB Cluster Programs) are specialized pieces of code used to manage NDB Clusters, including Data and SQL Node processes (ndbd, ndbmtd, ndb_mgmd, and mysqld) and the management client (ndb_mgm).
+[NDB Cluster Programs](https://dev.mysql.com/doc/mysql-cluster-excerpt/5.7/en/mysql-cluster-programs.html) are specialized pieces of code used to manage NDB Clusters, including Data and SQL Node processes (ndbd, ndbmtd, ndb_mgmd, and mysqld) and the management client (ndb_mgm).
 The list of programs included are:

 * ndbd — The NDB Cluster Data Node Daemon
 * ndbinfo_select_all — Select From ndbinfo Tables